MLB Players

 Matt Carpenter is an American former professional baseball player with an estimated net worth of $35 Million.

 During his career, Matt Carpenter played 14 seasons of Major League Baseball for three teams: the St. Louis Cardinals, San Diego Padres, and New York Yankees.
 He retired with a .259 batting average, hitting 1,257 times for a total of 179 home runs.
-Carpenter’s career earnings totaled $86.4 million from salary and bonuses, equating to an average of $6.17 million/year.
+Carpenter’s career earnings totaled $86.4 million in salary and bonuses, averaging $6.17 million/year.

 Quick Facts